 - 1. Plagiarism the use of another's work as one's own without giving credit to the individual.
 This includes using materials from the internet. - 2.
 Copying another's answers on an examination. - 3.
 Deliberately allowing another to copy one's answers or work. - 4.
-Signing an attendance roster for another who is not present.
+Signing an attendance roster for another who is not present. - 5.
+Use of ChatGPT or other AI composition software to impersonate individual assignments.

-For additional information, see the Seminary Academic Catalog, pp. 25-26.
+For additional information, see the Seminary Academic Catalog.